Spring Boot Method Security with SAPL

 Restart the application, log in, and navigate to http://localhost:8080/api/books/1.
 You should now see an error page including the statement: There was an unexpected error (type=Forbidden, status=403).

-Inspect the console, and you will find out what happened behind the scenes.
+Inspect the console to see what happened behind the scenes.
 The logs should contain statements similar to the following:

 [...] : Subscription : { ... large JSON object ... }